 Although niche, large blogs are very authoritative sources of information on business services.

 If there is an industry-specific blog that’s popular within your niche (such as Pitchfork is for music or TechCrunch for technology/gadgets), then getting a favorable feature from them can significantly change how their readers—your actual target market—perceive you or your product/service.

 A huge part of online reputation management is your rating: a quantifiable, measurable number that reflects the collective perception of your brand.
 If you have a Facebook business page, a listing on Yelp, or can be found on Google My Business, you’re probably already aware of the impact and significance of review sites with your online reputation.

-Most people consider reviews before purchasing a product or patronizing a business.
-Since your customers can weigh in on your business—and go into detail about their experience with you—reviews are one of the most trusted sources of information about your brand.
+Most people consider online reviews before purchasing a product or patronizing a business.
+Since your customers can weigh in on your business—and go into detail about their experience with you—online reviews are one of the most trusted sources of information about your brand.
 In fact, according to surveys, a good review from a stranger is almost as good as a recommendation from a friend.
 (2)

 A business with a 5-star rating with hundreds of reviews is naturally going to be more trusted than a business with a lower rating or no rating at all.
-Positive reviews could convince customers who are on the fence, while negative reviews could dissuade potential customers from buying your goods/services.
+Positive online reviews could convince customers who are on the fence, while a negative review could dissuade potential customers from buying your goods/services.

 What Online Reputation Management Involves